These Golf Rules MUST Change

 Hitting ahead of the teeing area

-As you will know, the penalty for teeing off ahead of the markers is two shots (unless you're having a friendly knock with your pals), which seems fair enough - but it can escalate to disqualification if you're not careful.
+As we all know, the penalty for teeing off ahead of the markers is two shots (unless you're having a friendly knock with your pals), which seems fair enough - but it can actually escalate to disqualification if you're not careful.

-If you fail to rectify the mistake before you tee off on the next hole - or before you put your scorecard in if you were on the final hole - you will be DQ'd.
+If you don't rectify your mistake before you tee off on the next hole - or before you put your scorecard in if you were on the final hole - you'll be DQ'd.

 And one bonus 'rule' for the road: